 3. Boost Patient Portal Engagement

-When patients are engaged in managing their care, they’re more likely to adhere to care plans, track key metrics of their health, and reach out to their doctor when they have questions.
-Each of these behaviors can help chronic disease patients improve their outcomes, or at the very least, prevent their illness from escalating.
+When patients are engaged in managing their care, they’re more likely to adhere to care plans, track key health metrics, and reach out to their doctor when they have questions.
+Each of these behaviors can help chronic disease patients improve their outcomes or at the very least, prevent their illness from escalating.
 In fact, PatientEngagementHIT.com suggests that patient portals could play a part in helping improve chronic disease management by nearly 10%.

 Automated and customized technology solutions offer effective tools for helping healthcare providers empower their patients, giving them the resources and support to make decisions in their care.
 This balanced approach not only improves patient outcomes, it benefits the entire healthcare spectrum as it improves patient experience, reduces cost, and enables greater efficiency in the clinical setting.

-As technology continues to permeate every aspect of our lives, healthcare organizations and providers should take advantage of the opportunities presented to improve quality outcomes for their patients.
-By equipping patients to be proactively involved in their care, clinicians can help chronic disease patients monitor and elevate their personal outcomes, thereby reducing their clinical burden while improving the quality of life for their patients.
+As technology continues to permeate every aspect of our lives, healthcare organizations and providers should take advantage of the opportunities presented to improve patient quality outcomes.
+By equipping patients to be proactively involved in their care, clinicians can help chronic disease patients monitor and elevate their personal outcomes, thereby reducing their clinical burden and improving their patients’ quality of life.

-To learn more about how automated technology can help you scale patient communication and improve quality outcomes, contact us today.
+Contact us today to learn more about how automated technology can help you scale patient communication and improve quality outcomes.